co-native-ab/pimctl/README.md

 ## Setting Up Entra Application

 You need to create an Entra Application that will be used together with pimctl.
 The easiest way to configure it is by setting it up using the included Terraform module in `terraform/`.
-If you're not an administrator in Entra and can't grant admin approval, remove the resource `azuread_service_principal_delegated_permission_grant` and ask an admin to approve it manually.
+If you're not an administrator in Entra and can't grant admin approval, remove the `azuread_service_principal_delegated_permission_grant` resources and ask an admin to approve it manually.

 If you want to set it up manually, the following is important:

 - Enable public client
 - Add redirect URI `http://localhost:45241`
 - Through the metadata, add the tag `pimctl`
-- Add the following (Delegated) Microsoft Graph scopes:
+- Add the following (Delegated) `Microsoft Graph` scopes:
+  - `offline_access`
   - `User.Read`
   - `Group.Read.All`
   - `PrivilegedAssignmentSchedule.ReadWrite.AzureADGroup`